chocolatey/choco-wiki/CentralManagement/CentralManagementSetupService.md

 1. Then restart the service by running the following from an admin powershell session: `Get-Service chocolatey-management-service | Stop-Service; Get-Service chocolatey-management-service | Start-Service`

 > :warning: **WARNING**: Do not put `sec:` or `secure-` at the start (prefix) of any values that you are adding/modifying directly.
 That tells Chocolatey components they are encrypted and it will attempt to decrypt them for use.
 If that is done incorrectly, it will cause things to crash.

+### Can we use an account for the service that is not a local administrator?
+This is not a supported scenario, especially considering the installation will attempt to ensure that the user becomes an administrator if they are not, in addition to `Logon as Service` and `Logon as Batch` privileges.

+If you would like to attempt this scenario, please do the following:

+* Ensure the user has `Logon As Service` privilege
+* Ensure the user has `Logon as Batch` privilege
+* Run `netsh http add urlacl url=https://+:24020/ChocolateyManagementService user=<DOMAIN\USERNAME>` from an elevated shell (replacing `<DOMAIN\USERNAME>` with the account)

 ___
 ## Common Errors and Resolutions